-Whether you’re trying to pay down student loan debt, saving up for your next big purchase, or just want money for your daily coffee, finding a side gig to make additional income to your full-time work is a great way to reach that financial goal.
+Short Answer: Whether you’re trying to pay down student loan debt, saving up for your next big purchase, or just want money for your daily coffee, finding a side gig is a great way to reach your financial goals.
 One often-overlooked source of income is texting — yes, you can get paid to text.
 These three services make it easy to make extra money doing what many of us do every day: text.
 Check out 1Q, FreeEats, and IMGR.
-Continue on for more details for how to make money texting…
+Continue on for more details.

 How Can I Make Money Texting?

 There are essentially two different ways to make money texting: answering questions or viewing ads.
 Multiple services throughout the 2000s allowed you to make money by answering questions via text (including ChaCha, AQA, and TexTango), but many of these have stopped service because of how easy it has become to search via Google or another search engine on your phone instead.
 However, this type of service still exists in the form of questions from companies looking to survey people for marketing purposes.

 The other type of paid-to-text service involves viewing ads for a fee.
 This helps marketers by getting their name and message in front of an audience without the investment of buying expensive ad time.
 If you don’t mind a banner ad here or there, this type of service will pay you for doing what you’re already spending a lot of time doing, anyway — looking at your phone.

 While these services all seem fairly straightforward, there’s always the risk — especially with new start-ups — that you might not eventually get paid.
 For example, KGB, a now-defunct directory service company, once operated a service in which clients could text questions and users would do the research to provide answers.
 It was found that researchers were not being adequately paid, resulting in a $1.3 million class-action lawsuit.